 - Microwave oven not to exceed 0.7 cubic feet or 800 watts

 - Refrigerator not to exceed 3.0 cubic feet

 Notes on Appliances:

-We strongly encourage that you use the full-size refrigerator in your floor's lounge rather than bring a mini-fridge for your room.
-If you still decide to bring your own refrigerator (not to exceed 3 cubic feet), please purchase an Energy Star-labeled product that will use less electricity.
+If you're living in Merrill House or Dakin House* (traditional-style dorms): We encourage you to use the full-size refrigerator in your floor's lounge.
+If you bring your own refrigerator, it should not exceed three cubic feet and should be an Energy Star-labeled product that will use less electricity.

-Each lounge in the two traditional-style dorms (where most first year students will live) has a flat screen TV with access to cable, and the ability to connect to a computer.
-Students are welcome to bring a TV for use in their bedroom, but be aware that there is no cable service in student bedrooms.
+Each Merrill and Dakin lounge has a flat-screen TV with the ability to connect to a computer.
+Students are welcome to bring a TV for use in their bedrooms, but be aware that there is no cable service.

 Leave at Home